Johnhn6/StockMarketAPIandDatabase/README.md

 # Potential Future Updates

 # Thank You
 Special thanks to AlphaVantage.com for allowing use of their API with a free daily option of 25 uses.
-Also thanks to the creator of JSON Simple as I used the .jar file to deal with the JSON structure that the AlphaVantage.com API gives you.
+Also thanks to the creator of JSON Simple, I believe the person is fangyidong, as I used the .jar file to deal with the JSON structure that the AlphaVantage.com API gives you.
 This program is not meant to be for profit and is meant for personal use.